Daniel Everett (RAF officer): Killed in action

-Everett was ordered to take a rest from operations but continued to look for opportunities to fly and on 7 March 1945 gathered a "scratch crew" of senior airmen for a spare Avro Lancaster aircraft, serial number "ME361", to lead 256 Halifaxes and 25 Lancasters of Nos.
+Everett was ordered to take a rest from operations but continued to look for opportunities to fly, and on 7 March 1945 gathered a "scratch crew" of senior airmen for a spare Avro Lancaster aircraft, serial number "ME361", to lead 256 Halifaxes and 25 Lancasters of Nos.
 4, 6 and 8 Groups to attack the Deutsche Erdöl-Aktiengesellschaft oil refinery at Hemmingstedt, near Heide.
 Everett took off at 18:53 hours from RAF Graveley as Master Bomber.
-His aircraft was shot down at about 22:00 hours in the target area apparently hit by flak.
-The claim for a Lancaster shot down was submitted by Luftwaffe 3, Flak-Division.
-Everett and his entire crew of eight were killed, they were buried by the Germans at Hemmingstedt but later moved to the Commonwealth War Graves Commission war cemetery at Hamburg.
+His aircraft was shot down at about 22:00 hours in the target area, apparently hit by flak.
+The claim for a Lancaster shot down was submitted by Luftwaffe 3rd Flak Division.
+Everett and his crew of eight were killed; they were buried by the Germans at Hemmingstedt but later moved to the Commonwealth War Graves Commission war cemetery at Hamburg.